'What are you doing here?': Furious woman praised for confronting Russian soldier

 Offering a translation of the video, one Twitter user said the soldier responded urging the woman not to continue to escalate the situation.

-"Take these seeds and put them in your pockets so at leats sunflowers will grow after you die," she continued.
+"Take these seeds and put them in your pockets so at least sunflowers will grow after you die," she continued.

 "From this moment you are cursed, I am telling you."